- Indoor and Outdoor

 Calbourne Water Mill and Rural Museum has not told us about their dining options.

-Calbourne Water Mill and Rural Museum has not told us if they are fully wheelchair friendly.
+No, Calbourne Water Mill and Rural Museum is not wheelchair friendly.

-Calbourne Water Mill and Rural Museum has not told us if they are fully pushchair friendly.
+No, Calbourne Water Mill and Rural Museum have stated they are not pushchair friendly.

 Calbourne Water Mill and Rural Museum has not told us if they are dog friendly.